 There’s another thing about TV at the moment: have you noticed the proliferation of adverts that are, however tenuously, trying to connect their product to the NHS?
 Just like how before a world cup it seems 95% of companies try and convince us that their products (anything from white goods and new carpets, to hairdryers and perfume) are essential to own for us to get full enjoyment out of the upcoming sporting bonanza, companies are now desperate to jump on the bandwagon of national pride we are finally feeling for the NHS.
 They try and make some (let’s be frank, non-existent) link to their toothpaste, or garden rake, or pair of clogs, or whatever nonsense they’re trying to flog us.
 It’s a fine dividing line between showing your support for the nation, and shamelessly piggybacking on global catastrophe to sell your wares.
 I’ll let you decide which some of these companies are doing…

-The TV switched off, have you noticed how quiet it is in the city these days?
+The TV switched off, isn’t it quiet in the city these days?
 Whilst this is lovely, it comes with its own irksome thorn in the side: suddenly a little noise feels like a lot of noise.
-Beforehand, against the constant backdrop of the city’s soundtrack that made up a kind of white noise, a scooter’s high-pitched engine whizzing by wouldn’t event register.
+Beforehand, against the constant backdrop of the city’s soundtrack that made up a kind of white noise, a scooter’s high-pitched engine whizzing by wouldn’t even register.
 Now, however, you can hear it coming a mile away, and as it approaches it seems to become deafening, like some giant devil-sent mosquito.
-Voices outside sound like a moustachioed drill sergeant yelling his orders at you from inches away, his spittle Jackson Pollock-ing your face.
+Voices outside sound like a moustachioed drill sergeant yelling his orders at you from inches away, his spittle Jackson Pollocking your face.
 In this time of eerie quiet, noises are most definitely amplified and have the capacity to grate far more.
 So, I sincerely hope the chuffing idiot across the road who’s decided to order a drum and play it (really very badly) with his window wide open all the time is reading this and realises that he has neighbours (and that 80% of them want him dead).

 Speaking of neighbours, and finishing on a high, isn’t it nice that we suddenly all know ours (apart from Drummy McDouche)?
 Coronavirus may be the biggest international crisis and global purveyor of tragedy in our lifetimes, but I’ll say one thing for it – it’s finally given us all something in common.
 Something for us all to moan about in unison.
 Something that gives us the empowering nudge to say hello to our neighbours when we see them outside: like an extreme version of moaning about the weather, but, due to it’s far more grave nature, provides an even stronger link, encouraging more in-depth conversations than merely highlighting that it’s raining.
 Could we, at the end of all this, whenever that may be, actually end up as a closer community?
 A more open and understanding society?
 Maybe it’s wishful thinking, but it’s certainly made us rethink our social interactions, and perhaps view each other with a greater degree of tolerance than before (despite me lightly advocating murder in the previous paragraph) – and we’ve got to try and grab these silver linings where we can, however flimsy!